For bookings and quotes, please email email@example.com

 The Royal mail ship, RMS St. Helena, (affectionately known as "The RMS") is designed as a dual purpose passenger and cargo vessel that provides passengers with access to St Helena island.
 A lot of the passengers are merely trying to get home, as the ship is the only way of getting to the island (there's no airport).

 The RMS St. Helena travels to several destinations, including Cape Town, and Ascension Island and of course, St. Helena Island itself.
 It is the last remaining Royal mail ship in operation and one of the few vessels that calls at the island.
-We have put up the 2013 RMS cruise schedule for the below deprature dates.
+Please email firstname.lastname@example.org for departure dates and quotes.

 St. Helena Island is a remote, rugged island located in the South Atlantic ocean which was first discovered in May 1502 by João da Nova, a Portuguese explorer.
 He named this volcanic island after Helena, mother of Emperor Constantine, whose birthday was on the 21st of May, the date of his discovering the island.
 It became an important stop over point for sailors in the centuries that followed and many nations, including the Dutch and the Portuguese have fought over possession of this ruggedly beautiful location.
 It was finally settled by the British in 1659 and its remoteness has had a large part in keeping it an unspoiled jewel in the sparkling waters of the South Atlantic.